annabelsandford/em4_mem_patch/README.md

 ## Usage

 1. Download the latest release of EM4 Mem Patcher from the [Releases](https://github.com/annabelsandford/em4_mem_patch/releases) page.
-2. Extract the downloaded archive to a convenient location on your System. (em4_mem_patch.exe and package.va)
+2. Extract the downloaded archive to a convenient location on your System.
+(EM4P.exe & readme.txt)
-3. Launch the EM4 Mem Patcher executable.
+3. Launch the EM4 Mem Patcher executable (EM4P.exe)
+4. IF STEAM: The EM4 Mem Patcher should automatically patch your correct executable.
-4. Select your Emergency 4 executable file (e.g., `em4.exe` or `Em4Deluxe.exe`).
+5. IF NOT AUTOMATIC: Select your Emergency 4 executable file (e.g., `em4.exe` or `Em4Deluxe.exe`)
 6. Click the "OK" button to apply the modifications.
 7. Launch Emergency 4 and enjoy a more stable and enjoyable gameplay experience.

 Be aware that the EM4 Mem Patcher automatically creates a backup of your Emergency 4 executable file within the same folder, named "ba4".
-**However**, it is strongly advised that users independently create their own backups of the em4.exe as well.
+**It is strongly advised that users independently create their own backups of their em4.exe**.
 This ensures that you have an additional safeguard and a secure restore point in the event of any unexpected issues that may arise during the patching process.

 ## Compatibility
-The following versions of EM4 are currently supported:
+- All versions of EM4 / 911:FR are 100% compatible.
+Thanks to all contributors!

- - [x] Emergency 4: Deluxe (Steam)
- - [x] Emergency 4: Deluxe (CD)
- - [x] Emergency 4 (CD)
- - [x] 911 First Responders (CD)

-Currently NOT supported:

- - [ ] Emergency 4: Gold Edition
- - [ ] 911 First Responders (Steam)

- If you are running a version that is not currently supported, please contact me.
-I need your assistance to analyze and patch the individual binaries.

 ## Contributing